-Cherryvale, Chanute, Independence, Pittsburg, Ft.
-Scott, Neodesha and Parsons have organized downtown revitalization efforts around the Four-Point Main Street Approach: Organization, Design, Economic Restructuring and Promotion.
+Cherryvale, Chanute, Independence, Pittsburg, Fort Scott, Neodesha, and Parsons have organized downtown revitalization efforts around the Four-Point Main Street Approach: Organization, Design, Economic Vitality, and Promotion.
+Many communities have pushed the development model of Shop Local, Think Global.
 Other communities participate in the Kansas PRIDE and other volunteer community revitalization efforts that impact the appearance and vitality of the region's central business districts.
 Yates Center is one of only 59 cities in Kansas to have its entire square on the National and State Historic Registers.

 Many communities are exploring tourism-related activities as means for attracting people to their downtown area.
-The Southeast Kansas Tourism Region, Inc. serves as a regional resource, encouraging and coordinating these efforts.
-Historic restoration efforts and tourism marketing activities have had a positive impact on the region's central business districts.
+The Southeast Kansas Tourism Region, Inc. (SEKTR) serves as a regional resource, encouraging and coordinating these efforts.
+Historic preservation efforts and tourism marketing activities have had a positive impact on the region's central business districts.

-The central business district of most southeast Kansas communities is a place where fiercely independent business persons struggle to maintain the small town quality of life.
-They must compete with the global might of national discount chains and the glitter of the shopping malls that are within a Saturday morning's drive of most of their customers.
+The central business district of most southeast Kansas communities is a place where fiercely independent business persons struggle to maintain the small-town quality of life.
+They must compete with the shoppers commuting to local metros for large scale purchasing and on-line retail sales.